-“Justice League: Crisis on Infinite Earths Part One” Review
+“Justice League: Crisis on Infinite Earths Part Three” Review

 It was very ambitious for Warner Bros to attempt an animated adaptation of one of the most complex and critical events in DC Comics history.
 Crisis on Infinite Earths was